elite-lang/EliteOld/doc/manual/DesignManual.md

 ### Order Problem of the Macro Scanning

-It's hardly to make a one pass compiler whick grammar looks like Java.
+It's hardly to make a one pass compiler which grammar looks like Java.
 We can't do all thing in one pass.

 Think about this example: